zyd14/community-integrations/libraries/pipes/tests/dagster-pipes-tests/README.md

     ]
 ```

-3 [Optional].
+> [!NOTE]
+> Each test has it's own `--test-name` argument which can be used to identify the test being run.

+> [!WARNING]
+> This code must be placed in a file that is discovered by `pytest`, e.g. starts with `test_`.

 When working with compiled languages, it's recommended to setup a `pytest` fixture that compiles the executable before running the tests.
 This way, the executable is only compiled once, and the tests can be run multiple times without recompiling.

 For example, for Java, put the following code in `conftest.py`: